 switch expression.
 These changes will simplify everyday coding, and prepare the way for the use of pattern matching (JEP 305) in

 switch.
-This will be a preview language feature.
+This is a preview language feature in JDK 13.

 Add text blocks to the Java language.
 A text block is a multi-line string literal that avoids the need for most escape sequences, automatically formats the string in a predictable way, and gives the developer control over format when desired.
-This will be a preview language feature.
+This is a preview language feature in JDK 13.

 Preview features A preview language or VM feature is a new feature of the Java SE Platform that is fully specified, fully implemented, and yet impermanent.
 This Specification incorporates the Java SE 12 Platform Specification (JSR 386), subsection Preview features by reference.